-These loans are available to parents of dependent students and graduate students.
-Graduate students may only borrow the PLUS loan after they have borrowed the maximum Stafford Loans for the year.
+Plus loans are available to parents of dependent students and graduate students.
 Approval of the loan is based on the borrower's credit.
 A parent or graduate student must also meet the following requirements:

 - be a U.S. citizen or eligible non-citizen

-- not owe a refund on any federal grant
+- · not owe a refund on any federal grant

 - not be in default on any federal student loan

-- be eligible to receive federal aid

-The Direct PLUS loan is an unsubsidized loan; therefore, interest will start accruing once the loan has been disbursed.
-The loan fees and interest rates are determined annually.
+Interest will start accruing once the loan has been disbursed.
+The loan fees and interest rates are determined annually by the Federal Government.